amedeo03/Lenovo-Yoga-gen-7-linux-configuration/README.md

 - regarding the screen folding, by installing iio-sensor-proxy and kded-rotation-git you will get both automatic screen rotation and keyboard deactivation while in tablet mode without further configuration (took from https://wiki.archlinux.org/title/Tablet_PC);
 - you can fix the unsupported protocol by installing pulseaudio-bluetooth and then rebooting
 - for the sleep problem, for now I just set the screen to turn of instead of going to sleep directly from the plasma settings gui;
-note: a lot of those were found thanks to this specific article in the Arch Wiki: https://wiki.archlinux.org/title/Tablet_PC
+- in order to get even better battery life I decided to install and manually configure TLP (https://linrunner.de/tlp/index.html).
+I will post my configuration with the parameters I changed from the default one (stuff like disabling cpu boost in battery mode etc).

-Alternatives I found for windows programs:
+Alternatives I found for windows programs/general utilities:
 - As a note app, I'm currently using xournall++ (xournalpp in the official arch repo).
 Although the workflow is radically different from OneNote, I'm still thinkering on it, it has good functionality and it is highly customizable;
 - For pdf reader I use both okular and xournal++ since it can open and sketch on them;
 - corekeyboard (from AUR) as my on-screen keyboard.
 While it might not be as convenient as the windows' one, it still does a decent job.